anywhy/medis/README.md

-# medis
+# Medis
-redis on mesos
+Medis is Mesos Framework for Redis.